 Frequently Asked Questions

 Dragon boat racing is a face-paced, dynamic team water sport that began in Ancient China and is now one of the fastest growing sports in the world.
-A dragon boat usually involves up to 20 paddlers, a steer, and a drummer who train and compete in a series of races.
+A dragon boat usually involves up to 20 paddlers, a steers, and a drummer who train and compete in a series of races.
 The long narrow boat features a dragon’s head and tail that symbolize the historical ties to its traditional roots.

 Dragon boating is a water sport, so be prepared to get a little wet.
 Wear quick-dry, loose fitting clothes and water shoes.
 Water bottles are allowed in the boat.
 Keep your cell phone and keys in a water proof bag.
-It is a good idea to keep a set of dry clothes and a towel in your vehicle.
+It’s a good idea to keep a set of dry clothes and a towel in your vehicle.

 Don’t wear expensive jewelry, including rings, watches, glasses or sunglasses, and/or bracelets.
 Leave any keys in the safe place provided.
 If these disappear in the water, they are permanently lost.

 Do I need my own equipment?

 No. As a DASA member (or during special events) DASA will lend paddles and pfds (personal flotation devices) that fit almost every size.